 There is a small but good list of mostly Spanish wines with normal markup, and they have an interesting choice of well-made and interesting house cocktails.
 Traditional sangria is available by the glass and pitcher, in both red and white wine versions.
 They are darn good – not too dry, not too sweet and when in season, filled with fresh fruit.
 Sherry is added in lieu of the more traditional brandy, or cognac that some recipes call for.

-Other interesting pinchos include a marinated sheep cheese with rose-petal harissa and mint – definitely a Moorish-influence ($6).
+Other interesting pinchos include a marinated Spanish cheese with rose-petal harissa and mint – definitely a Moorish-influence.
 Be brave and order a plate of the fried anchovies with fennel and lemon.
-They are an unexpected delight; perfectly cooked, both the fried fennel and slightly sweet fried lemon give an interesting background flavor.
-On the side, one of my favorite sauces, a traditional Catalonia romesco which is typically made from nuts, garlic olive oil and a dried variety of red bell pepper, matches just right.
+They are a delight; perfectly cooked, both the fried fennel and slightly sweet fried lemon give an interesting background flavor.
+On the side, one of my favorite sauces, a traditional Catalonia romesco which is typically made from nuts, garlic olive oil and a dried variety of red bell pepper matches just right.
 Yes, eat them head and all.

 In Catalonia in the spring, people get together to have large BBQs (sometimes whole towns do this as a festival), of grilled spring onions called calçots in Catalan.
 It is usually an all night feast of grilling, food, wine, song and dance and is a way to celebrate the start of spring after the long, dark, and wet winter in Catalonia.
 In the absence of calçots, Toro Bravo uses leeks; simple and tender, grilled until soft, a nice accompaniment to balance out some of the richer offerings on the menu.
 They come with a piquant salbitxada (pronounced Sahl-bee-tcha-dah), a Catalan version of romesco with bread crumbs, almonds, tomatoes, peppers and other seasonings.
-It’s rather addictive ($4).
+It’s rather addictive.

 Highly recommended.
-If you are interested in learning more about this cuisine, I suggest “Pintxos”, by Gerald Hirigoyen.
-Here is a link to some flamenco videos.
-The cost of this review was about $260.00
+If you are interested in learning more about this cuisine, I suggest “The Toro Bravo Cookbook”, by owner John Gorham.
+Here is a link to some flamenco videos with the folks I used to hang out with.